- Better Choice

 Rocklobster is highly regarded for its firm, sweet and succulent flesh.
 Boil or steam whole lobsters and allow to cool before picking all of the meat from the tail and legs.
 Kitchen scissors can make this a bit easier.
 Meat can be dressed and served in a salad or seafood cocktail, or tossed through pasta, risotto or egg-noodles.
 To impress, serve it in the shell by splitting lobsters lengthwise and cooking shell-side down on a BBQ, in a steamer or in a hot oven.
 Simply top with a little butter, salt and lemon and you’re ready to serve!
 Leftover shells can be sautéed and turned into a delicious shellfish stock, soup or a traditional seafood stew such as a bouillabaisse or bisque, ensuring that you get the most out of your Rocklobster.

-- NSW New South Wales Rock Lobster Fishery (155t in 2017)
+- NSW Rock Lobster Fishery (173t in 2019/20)

 Eastern rock lobster are found throughout southeastern Australian (from southern QLD to eastern SA) and northern New Zealand waters and are fished commercially in NSW waters.
 Eastern rock lobster are found over rocky reefs and adjacent sand, and some of the stock migrates annually from subtidal reefs to the continental shelf break in waters up to around 200m depth .